jods4/OracleApmPatcher/README.md

 > Earlier code that created a real `ActivitySource` is available on branch [activity-source](https://github.com/jods4/OracleApmPatcher/tree/activity-source).

 ## Usage
-Run `OraclePatcher Oracle.ManagedDataAccess.dll` on the command line.
+Build `Src` then run `OraclePatcher Oracle.ManagedDataAccess.dll` on the command line.

 The only argument is the path to `Oracle.ManagedDataAccess.dll` that must be patched.
 This tool writes a patched `Oracle.ManagedDataAccess.APM.dll` file in the same folder than the original.

-Alternatively, if you have dotnet CLI and don't want to compile this project, you can `dotnet run -- Oracle.ManagedDataAccess.dll`.
+Alternatively, if you have dotnet CLI and don't want to compile this project, you can `dotnet run -- Oracle.ManagedDataAccess.dll` inside `Src` folder.

 ## Instrumentation
 After patching, two new static events `ActivityStart` and `ActivityEnd` are added to `OracleConfiguration`.
 Both events have type `EventHandler<OracleActivityEventArgs>`.